-So you finally got your new tattoo!
 Now that you have your new inked masterpiece, you might be wondering how to sleep with a new tattoo, whether you should wrap your tattoo while sleeping, and so much more.
 The most important thing after getting a new tattoo is to make sure you take care of it well.
-If this is your first tattoo, you might be worried about doing this correctly.
-The way you sleep with your new tattoo is extremely important to make sure it heals correctly.
-Follow these 9 tips and tricks to make sure your new tattoo heals safely!
+How you sleep with your new tattoo is extremely important to make sure it heals correctly.
+Follow these 9 tips and tricks for seamless post-tattoo healing.

 1. Plan Ahead of Time!